stephenjohns/thegitrogserver.github.io/docs/rules-interactions/what-is-the-gamestate.md

 Whenever you’re doing a non-deterministic loop, you need to be very careful of this specific section in [MTR4.4](https://blogs.magicjudges.org/rules/mtr4-4/):
 > Non-deterministic loops may not be shortcut.
 A player attempting to execute a nondeterministic loop must stop if at any point during the process a previous game state is reached again.

 That’s great let’s just check [Yawgatog](https://yawgatog.com/resources/magic-rules) really fast—control-F "game state"—hmm 18 results and not one of them even defines what the "game state" even *is*.
 Is it just cards on the battlefield?
-Surly not.
+Surely not.
 Obviously cards in the graveyard count.
 And I’m sure cards in exile have to count too right?
 Ok well what about cards on the stack?
 Do those count?
 How about cards in your hand?
 Or cards in a hidden zone?
 Does the command zone count as part of the game state?
 If you have a Wishboard then does your Sideboard count as part of the gamestate?

 Nobody fucking knows.
 And no, I’m not kidding.